The research we do in collaboration with our partners drives:

 Section 4: Economic Theory of Change

-Food system impacts as a textbook market failure, and why and how impact valuation can create change in the food system through changing economic incentives.
+Food system impact as a textbook market failure, and why and how impact valuation can create change in the food system through changing economic incentives.

 DOWNLOAD SECTION 4: ECONOMIC THEORY OF CHANGE